How to apply for a Tier 4 student visa outside the UK

 - personal bank or building society statements.
 Download an example UK bank statement [PDF 3.14 MB]

-- a Chinese Certificate of Deposit.
-Download an example certificate of deposit [PDF 1.03 MB].
+- a Certificate of Deposit (documents issued by a bank which confirm you've deposited or invested some money).
+Download an example certificate of deposit [PDF 1.03 MB]

 - a building society passbook